 Reliance on landfill in the UK is decreasing, but is zero waste to landfill and the end of landfill a real prospect in the foreseeable future?

-The total amount of waste has not changed markedly, but landfill deposits have fallen slowly, but steadily since 2001, since the start of the century.
+The total amount of waste has not changed markedly, but landfill deposits have fallen, slowly but steadily, since 2001.
+In a nutshell the waste sent to landfill has been fallen since the start of the 21st century.
 So, eventually a downward trend in landfilling, will one day lead to the end of landfill in the UK.

 That has been achieved by rising inputs to licensed treatment facilities and with government investment programmes set-up largely under Labour governments up to the commencement of Conservative rule in 2010, have increased significantly.

-But is this apparent victory, one which will really happen in the UK?
+Is this apparent victory, one which will really become reality in the UK?